Adrian Brunel: Later career

 With the introduction of talkies to British cinema, Brunel's career impetus came to a sudden halt.
 It is not exactly clear why Brunel in particular should have found his career so comprehensively derailed at this time, although it is suggested that his pursuance of a legal claim against Gainsborough for alleged non-payment of fees may well have tarnished his reputation in the film industry by making him appear a potential trouble-maker.
 After writing and partly directing 1930's Elstree Calling for British International Pictures, he was sacked by the studio, who enlisted Alfred Hitchcock to finish the picture, and no further film offers were forthcoming.

 Brunel returned to film directing in 1933, and over the following four years made 17 quota quickies, mainly for Fox British.
 As was the norm with quota quickie directors, Brunel's films in this period encompassed a range of genres from comedy and musicals, through drama, to thrillers and crime.
 However, few of these films are known to survive.
 Brunel's last three feature films, The Rebel Son (1938); The Lion Has Wings (1939), a three-way directorial venture with Michael Powell and Brian Desmond Hurst; and The Girl Who Forgot (1940), were more visible productions which do survive.

 Following these, Brunel drew a line under his directorial career, although he did continue for a time to offer uncredited help as a favour, most notably to his old friend Leslie Howard on The First of the Few (1942) and The Gentle Sex (1943).
 He published an autobiography Nice Work in 1949, and died in February 1958, aged 65.

 In an assessment of Brunel's significance in British cinema history, Geoff Brown concludes: "...(his) career was clearly not what it might have been, and the apparent absence of surviving copies of many of his talkies makes a thorough re-evaluation of his work difficult.
 But the burlesque comedies alone give him a distinctive place in British cinema history as a satirical jester, and a key player in the film industry's uneasy war between art and commerce."

+Michael Balcon called him "a man of great worth who never reached any of the peaks but nevertheless had made a great contribution in his early days with his engaging one-teel satirical comedies and his feature films, The Man Without Desire and The Constant Nymph."